MMarieSchuckart/Masters_Thesis/README.md

 This repository is used to collect all resources (data, analysis scripts, presentation slides,...) for my Master's Thesis.

 ## :closed_book: analysis:
-contains all scripts for my data analysis
+contains all scripts for my data analysis (more details in the analysis folder README)

 ## :green_book: data:
 currently empty - will contain test data (if I'm allowed to share them)